Author Archives: Lewitwer

 Stop it.
 Stop it right now.
 You’re doing it again.
 Quit it!
 AAAAAAAAAAAAAAAAAAARGH!

 You’re looking down.
 At your feet, at the floor, at your bits, at I-don’t-even-know-what.
-Girl, people are gonna think you dropped some money!
+Friend, people are gonna think you dropped some money!
 Pay attention to where you’re looking, because the audience will look where you do.

 This is an issue of technique, so it may take some practice if you’re used to doing the following: